kjolley/BIGSdb/README.txt

+v1.18.2: *New Microreact and GrapeTree plugins (ensure new images/plugins
-v1.18.1: *Bug fix for Genome Comparator alignments using reference genome
-          (bug introduced in 1.18.0).
-v1.18.0: *Support for storing contigs in remote BIGSdb databases.
+          directory is copied, see new bigsdb.conf settings for configuring GrapeTree). v1.18.1: *Bug fix for Genome Comparator alignments using reference genome (bug introduced in 1.18.0). v1.18.0: *Support for storing contigs in remote BIGSdb databases.